 Whether you’re an architect, general contractor, engineer, urban planner, or passionate about accessibility in the built environment, the RHFAC Training course will provide you with the knowledge and practical skills needed to rate a building for its overall accessibility under the Rick Hansen Foundation Accessibility CertificationTM program.

 NEW!
-Tuition grants are currently available for residents of BC and Ontario as well as all Canadians with a disability, so now is the time to take RHFAC Training.
-Apply today!
+Tuition grants are currently available for residents of B.C. and Ontario as well as all Canadians with a disability.

 Benefits of RHFAC Training: